Metalhead: Choosing the Right Metal for Your Diamond

 You see, as per rule number two above, the teeny tiny little mirror that is your diamond will busy itself absorbing all that lovely golden hue from the metal, and as a result that stone will look at least one color grade yellower!
 NOPE.
 We suggest that if you have a diamond that has a D, E or F color grade, avoid yellow gold.

 It is also worth keeping in mind that this metal color-sucking tendency of diamonds (that’s the scientific name for it *coughs awkwardly*) is only intensified with cuts such as emeralds or asschers.
-That’s because these step-cut diamonds draw all their fabulous light and sparkle from the underneath of the stone (i.e. where the damn gold is, people).
+That’s because these step-cut diamonds draw all their fabulous light and sparkle from underneath the stone (i.e. where the damn gold is, people).
 This means that these particular diamond shapes will only reflect even more of the golden hue of yellow gold than a classic round solitaire.

 We know when you should be running away from yellow gold, but when should you be running towards it?
 In the lower color grades!!!
 Yup, you’ve guessed it, yellow gold is your friend when you have a stone sitting around the H – K range.
 Although our diamonds do absorb the color of the metal, it doesn’t actually matter so much in the lower color grades, because it’s balanced out (and then some) by the fact that the yellowish diamond is made to look whiter next to the darker yellow of the metal!
 The yellow of the metal works to distract your eye from the yellow of the stone, like magic.